 When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

-Stopping birth control can cause different effects in different people.
+Stopping birth control can have different effects on individuals.
 Below, learn what stopping entails, what issues to expect, and how to manage them.

 Stopping any form of hormonal birth control removes external sources of progesterone or progesterone and estrogen.
 This changes the levels of these hormones in the body, which can cause temporary side effects.